 We recommend that tax advice is sought prior to deciding to emigrate.
 This will ensure that a proactive approach can be taken to managing your tax affairs.

 You will be considered to be resident in the Isle of Man if you are present in the Isle of Man for at least 183 days in a tax year.
 The tax year in the Isle of Man ends on 5 April (as in the UK).

 However, you will be considered Isle of Man resident from the date you arrive in the Isle of Man if your intention is to permanently reside in the Isle of Man at the date you arrive.
 Alternatively, if as a visitor you spend on average more than 90 days in the Isle of Man over the previous 4 tax years you will be considered Isle of Man tax resident from the start of the fifth tax year.

 Isle of Man residents pay Isle of Man income tax on their worldwide income.
 However, if you have income from overseas on which you have paid foreign tax, you can generally deduct this from your Manx tax liability so there is no double taxation.

 It is also possible to elect for your tax liability to be “tax capped” in the Isle of Man – this will provide certainty for your tax liability for five years from the date of the election.
 Once an election has been made and approved, you will be subject to the tax cap for the following 5 years irrespective of your taxable income.
-For elections made prior to 6 April 2017 the tax liability under the tax cap is £125,000 per annum.
-The cap for elections made between 6 April 2017 and 5 April 2018 is £150,000 per annum.
+For elections made prior to 6 April 2020 the tax liability under the tax cap is £200,000 per annum.
 If an election is not made, all income is taxed at the rates as set out above (ie at a maximum rate of 20%).